GemsTracker/ls6-basic-themes/README.md

 Download the .zip from the downloads map and import the theme in LimeSurvey.

 ## Usage
+The theme options show all theme settings at the top and describe additional functionality at the bottom.

+You can also download the manual from [GitHub](https://github.com/GemsTracker/ls3-basic-themes/tree/main/docs).

 ## Maintenance Setup
 In order to automatically update this theme when updating a GemsTracker project, include these lines in your `composer.json` file.